-- Kick off with a live or virtual meeting, and include key leaders, to confirm the champion role, expectations, support available, and the overall change rollout plan.
-This is also a chance for the champions to get to know each other and become a team. - Stay in touch with regular updates (emails, calls, status reports) to keep them informed on what is happening.
+- Kick off with a live or virtual meeting, and include key leaders.
+This is a chance for the champions to get to know each other and become a team. - Review the the champion role, expectations, support available, and the overall change rollout plan. - Stay in touch with regular updates (emails, calls, status reports) to keep them informed on what is happening.
 Check in to make sure they are receiving and understanding the information. - Gather feedback often on what's working and what's not, and to find out key questions, concerns or success stories coming from the people they are helping through the change.